mathieu-clement/cs631-p5/programs/README.md

 You can find this key in the main circuit.

 So first you want to reset the simulation (Simulation -> Reset, or Cmd-R).
+Set the Instruction Memory to the correct value,
-Then run the clock ticks until the program green let turns red
+Then run the clock ticks until the program green LED turns red, indicating it has finished.